AwkwardLiSFan/professional-development-2024/the-managers-path-o-reilly/NOTES.md

 # Overview
-Notes and quotes from the book [The Manager's Path - A Guide for Tech Leaders Navigating Growth and Change (O'Reilly)](https://www.amazon.com.au/Manager%60s-Path-Camille-Fournier/dp/1491973897)
+Notes and quotes from the book [The Manager's Path - A Guide for Tech Leaders Navigating Growth and Change, Camille Fournier (O'Reilly)](https://www.amazon.com.au/Manager%60s-Path-Camille-Fournier/dp/1491973897)

 ## Management 101
 - 1-on-1 Meetings